Covid-19 travel restrictions state by state - KRDO

 New York

-Current guidelines allow travelers to New York to “test out” of the mandatory 10-day quarantine.
+Current guidelines allow travelers to New York to test out of what is otherwise a mandatory 10-day quarantine.
 Travelers from states that are contiguous with New York will continue to be exempt from the travel advisory.
 Covered travelers must continue to fill out the Traveler Health Form.
 You can check for important details on how to test out along with other updates.

 North Carolina

-Note: UPDATE: Visitors to Minnesota are asked to quarantine for 14 days or follow CDC guidelines on how to shorten a quarantine.
-Also note that many indoor venues of interest to tourists have capacity limits and restrictions.
-Find out more: Explore Minnesota | Minnesota Department of Health.